jevinskie/ios-kern-utils/README.md

 ### `tfp0` compatibility

-A kernel patch is required for these tools to work, since the API for getting the kernel task is natively disabled for obvious reasons.
+A kernel patch is required for these tools to work, since access to kernel memory is natively unavailable for obvious reasons.
-That patch is normally referred to as `tfp0` or `task_for_pid0`, and is included (in some form) in almost every public jailbreak.
+That patch is normally referred to as `task-for-pid-zero` (short `tfp0`), and is included in almost every public jailbreak.

 The latest release of these tools is confirmed to work with: